nesfit/ICS/Lectures/Lecture_10/Lecture.md

 - Exiting
     - handled via `WaitForExit` method and its overloads
     - initiated via `Close` method
-    - when needed `Kill` method can be used to force termination
+    - if needed, `Kill` can be used to force termination

 ---